Toloka/docs/en/_includes/unwanted-text.md

     {% include [collect-personal-data](../guide/_includes/toloka-requester-source/id-toloka-requester-source/collect-personal-data.md) %}

-1. The amount that the Toloker earns for completing the survey (including rewards) should not depend on their political or religious beliefs, race, nationality, gender, social standing, or other criteria.
+1. The amount that the Toloker earns for completing the survey (including bonuses) should not depend on their political or religious beliefs, race, nationality, gender, social standing, or other criteria.
 Set the price based on how long it should take Tolokers to complete the survey.

 1. Do not include questions or content in your survey that could cause moral injury, material loss, or any other type of harm to the Toloker or the Toloka platform.
 The terms of the survey and any materials included in it must comply with the laws of the countries where the survey is available.